 Power surges can also happen when you have lost power and it returns.

 How Power Surges Cause Damage

 Voltage exceeds 169 volts during a power surge.
-This spike can cause damage to appliances and electrical devices in your home.
-An increase in voltage above an appliance’s normal operating voltage can cause an arc of electrical current within the appliance.
+This spike can cause damage to appliances and electrician devices in your home.
+An increase in voltage above an appliance’s normal operating voltage can cause an arc of electrician current within the appliance.
 The heat that is generated can take out the electronic circuit boards and other components.